Indiana University

 Introduction

-Linux offers standard Unix features, such as multiuser support, multitasking, networking, and POSIX compliance.
+Linux offers standard Unix-like features, such as multiuser support, multitasking, networking, and POSIX compliance.
 It supports all the standard Unix utilities and can compile most major Unix packages with little effort.
-DOS emulation is also available, and an X Window System-based Microsoft Windows compatibility layer, called Wine, is in development.
+The open source Wine compatibility layer, freely available under the terms of the GNU Lesser General Public License, enables Linux computers to run Windows applications.

 The complete Linux operating system consists of the Linux core, or kernel, combined with the utilities and applications required for a fully functional operating system.
-There are several such combinations, called distributions, put out by various companies, and there is no such thing as an official version.
+Several versions, called distributions, have been developed commercially and in the open source community.
+Unlike Unix, which is a registered trademark of The Open Group, Linux has no official version.

 Back to top